civ4-mp/mod-updater/README.txt

 A few more notes for Modders:
+ • The Python version of Civ4 has no encription libs included.
+You can not fetch files from https sites but http only.

- • The Python-Version of Civ4 does not contain zlib-support!
+ • The Python version of Civ4 does not contain zlib-support, too!
 Thus, you can not just use the internal python lib to unzip files, but the indirection over the dll.

  • Normally, you can not decide if the user has installed the mod into the game installation directory